 3. Grey tarot cards

 Gray signifies balance, neutrality, penitence, coldness, solitude, reconciliation, sadness, and hardness.
 Gray is used very infrequently in Tarot cards and does not have any special meaning of tarot cards.
-It usually indicates misfortune, gloom, and symbolizes an unhealthy, unpositive perception.
+It usually indicates misfortune, and gloom, and symbolizes an unhealthy, unpositive perception.

 4. Brown tarot cards